microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export function useColumnValueOptions(column: string, table: ColumnTable | undefined, values?: Value[], filter?: (value: Value) => boolean): IDropdownOption[];

-// Warning: (ae-missing-release-tag) "useCommands" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useCommands(commands?: ICommandBarItemProps[], bgColor?: string, color?: string): ICommandBarItemProps[];

 // Warning: (ae-missing-release-tag) "useCommonCommands" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //